psf/black/docs/guides/using_black_with_other_tools.md

 )
 ```

-Although, this style is PEP 8 compliant, Pylint will raise
+Although this style is PEP 8 compliant, Pylint will raise
 `C0330: Wrong hanging indentation before block (add 4 spaces)` warnings.
 Since _Black_
 isn't configurable on this style, Pylint should be told to ignore these warnings via
 `disable = C0330`.